cloudify-cosmo/cloff/README.md

-# Club
+# Clo
-Cloudify Ultimate Bootstrapper
+Cloudify Offline

-Cloudify allows to create a tar file containing whatever you need to bootstrap Cloudify offline.
+Clo creates a tar file containing whatever you need to bootstrap Cloudify offline.

 It: